rocketlanguagekids/rocketlanguagekids.github.io/index.md

 ### Who

 Children enrolled in grades between K-7 inclusive.
-Mandarin language foundation is required for at least 80% of the total club membership.
+Mandarin language foundation is required for at least 80% of the total club participants.

 ### Why